 We want people to know we are up-to-date, on trend, ahead of the curve.

-But to get there, you have to get three things spot on:
+But to get there, you have to get four things spot on:

-You’re in the business of selling more stuff.
+First, you’re in the business of selling more stuff.
+That’s it.
+Period.

 And in the real world, people are more likely to buy something they can touch.